cannotilever/Keyboard-Network-Monitor/README.md

     - Linux Hosts:
         - follow the instructions to install [g810-led](https://github.com/MatMoul/g810-led/blob/master/INSTALL.md), ensure that it is in PATH
         - ensure python3 and python3-pip are installed and execute `pip3 install keyboard psutil` as root
-        - download desktop.py and KeyNetMon_desktop.service
+        - download desktop_linux.py, KeyNetMon.service, and desktop_config.yaml
-        - open desktop.py with your favorite editor and add any hosts that you would like to monitor starting at line 198, following the examples there.
+        - open desktop_config.yaml with your favorite editor and add any hosts that you would like to monitor, changing keys and colors if you like
         - `chmod +x desktop.py`
         - `mv desktop.py /usr/bin/`
+        - `mv desktop_config.yaml /etc/knm/desktop_config.yaml`
         - `mv KeyNetMon_desktop.service /etc/systemd/system/`
         - `systemctl enable KeyNetMon_desktop.service`
         - `systemctl start KeyNetMon_desktop.service`